hasAnkitha/react-native-tune-sdk/README.md

   5. Type String
   6. Value: Your Tune conversion Key.

+Consult [this guide](https://developer.android.com/sdk/installing/adding-packages.html) if you are unsure how to do this.
+Specifically step 3 for the mentioned packages.

+## Android Manual Installation

-## Prerequisites for Android
+# Prerequisites for Android

 Make sure you have the following SDK packages installed in the Android SDK Manager:
   * npm install react-native-tune-sdk
   * Add Tune package to the android/setting.gradle file
   * Add Tune package to your android/app/build.gradle
   * Add and initialize Tune SDK in MainActivity.java

-Consult [this guide](https://developer.android.com/sdk/installing/adding-packages.html) if you are unsure how to do this.
-Specifically step 3 for the mentioned packages.

-## Manual installation Android

 1. `npm install --save react-native-tune-sdk`